-- Alberto Piña Moore
+Alberto Piña Moore

-- Manager of US operations for the Nanjing American University, LLC
+Manager of US operations for the Nanjing American University, LLC

 With more than 45 years of experience in international trade, development, communication and investment, has led and directed successful regional ventures in North and Latin America, Eastern Europe, the Middle East, and Asia.
 He is currently the Manager of US operations for the Nanjing American University, LLC.
 Mr. Moore is a consultant to foreign companies and governments, and often advisor to U.S. Congressional and Executive Branch bodies.
 He was a founder and chairman of the Sunbelt World Trade Association, a founder of the Nanjing-American University Foundation, the Nanjing American University, LLC.
 Past Chairman of the UA Social and Behavior Sciences Advisory Board and presently a member of the board.
 Director of the reorganized Rio Nuevo Multipurpose Facilities District Board, appointed by Govenor Brewer.

-- KVOA News 4 Reporter
+KVOA News 4 Reporter

 Zuckerman has earned recognition for his commitment to the University of Arizona including a Distinguished Citizen Award from University of Arizona Alumni Association and an Honorary Doctorate of Law Degree.
 In 2002, the Arizona College of Public Health was renamed the Mel and Enid Zuckerman Arizona College of Public Health in recognition of their important work as advocates of healthier lifestyles and disease prevention.
 He is a member of several University of Arizona boards, community, and national boards.

 Amy is a community advocate, photographer and supporter of rural and public health.
-She has served in the Tucson community for over 27 years on such boards as Group for Photographic Intentions, Center for Creative Photography, Office of Cultural Affairs, UA Presents, T.R.O.T. ,The Loft Theatre and Tucson Values Teachers.
+She has served in the Tucson community for many years on such boards as Group for Photographic Intentions, Center for Creative Photography, Office of Cultural Affairs, UA Presents, T.R.O.T. ,The Loft Theatre and Tucson Values Teachers.
 She has been a recipient of the Arizona Commission as well as awarded a residency at the Yaddo Artist Colony.
 Amy's work is in permanent collections at the Arizona State Museum, Institute of Afro-American Affairs, National Museum of Kenya, New York Public Library, Schomburg Center for Research in Black Culture, Steele Memorial Children's Research Center, Smithsonian Institution, Tucson Museum of Art and the University of Arizona (main library).
 Her photography has been exhibited widely in both the U.S., Africa and Mexico.
 She currently enjoys working on her 13 acre horse ranch and doing philanthropic work in the Tucson community.